23Soham/23Soham/README.md

 ### **Hello, I'm Soham Shah 👋🏻**

-**🚀 Passionate about Data Engineering & Analysis**
+**🚀 Passionate about Data & Analytics**

 **🎓 Academic Background**
 I'm currently a Master’s student at Northeastern University, specializing in Information Systems.
-My academic journey is deeply rooted in data engineering, analytics, machine learning, and predictive modeling, with a strong focus on extracting data insights and driving innovation.
+My academic journey is deeply rooted in data engineering, analytics, business intelligence, machine learning, and predictive modeling, with a strong focus on extracting data insights and driving innovation.

 **🔬 Professional and Academic Projects**
 I actively engage in exploring new datasets and tackling diverse challenges.
-My project work and academic research leverage statistical methods and data-driven techniques to unravel complex problems and bolster decision-making processes.
+My project work and academic research leverage statistical methods and data-driven techniques to unravel complex problems and strengthen decision-making processes.

 **📬 Connect With Me**
 - **Email:** shah.soham1@northeastern.edu